 The Atlantines are eventually freed from the rule of the Treens by Dan and the earth men, and later become allies of the earth and the Therons.

 The Atlantine’s are often jettisoned much like the Therons from future adaptations.
-Personally though once again I thought they were a brilliant idea.
+Personally I thought they were quite effective in some ways.

 They really showed us just how cruel the way the Treens and the Mekon were.
 It was through their cruel treatment of the Atlantines that Frank Hampson was able to make the Treens into the perfect metaphors for both the Nazis and the South African Apartheid regime.